FAQs for Parents

 The answer here may relate to your state laws, but generally, keeping track of what you are doing is an excellent idea.
 When you don’t record the learning process, you actually forget much of the non-textbook learning that happened over the course of each week, month, and school year.
 You might even panic and think you didn’t do enough.
 Consider using a source like Teaching My Own K-8 record-keeping or High School Your Way.
 High school records may be critical to college admissions as the college may want to know how your student will meet the entrance requirements.

-What if I have an un-supportive spouse?
+What if I have an unsupportive spouse?

-If the one who is un-supportive is the one who would have to do the primary task of homeschooling, then the best answer is to pray for a change of heart.
-If it is one who is the breadwinner and not doing the primary work, then I would recommend the un-supportive spouse take 1-3 days and volunteer at the local elementary school for playground duty or go to the local middle school and high school and be a hall monitor.
-The un-supportive parent will soon realize what school environment is, and will be more likely to change their mind.
+If the one who is unsupportive is the one who would have to do the primary task of homeschooling, then the best answer is to pray for a change of heart.
+If it is one who is the breadwinner and not doing the preliminary work, then I would recommend the un-supportive spouse take 1-3 days and volunteer at the local elementary school for playground duty or go to the local middle school and high school and be a hall monitor.
+The un-supportive parent will soon realize what the school environment is, and will be more likely to change their mind.
 The reluctant spouse might prefer to know that there is some professional support that an organization like Family Academy® can offer.
-It is important to have agreement or you will be a “house divided” that cannot stand.
+It is important to have an agreement or you will be a “house divided” that cannot stand.